James Baker: Plaza Accord

-1987 Stock Market crash
+1987 stock market crash

-On "Black Monday" in October 1987 American stock markets fell steeply.
+On "Black Monday" in October 1987, American stock markets fell steeply.
 Baker's comments on monetary policy are considered one of multiple contributing factors to the crash.

-In the middle of October 1987, Baker made multiple statements that threatened the US would not support the dollar vis a vis the Deutsche mark after West Germany raised its own interest rates.
+In the middle of October 1987, Baker made multiple statements that threatened the US would not support the dollar vis-a-vis the Deutsche mark after West Germany raised its own interest rates.
 The October 18, 1987 New York Times carried an article detailing Baker's comments as an "abrupt shift" and noted that it might "erode markets."

 The next day, October 19, 1987, the Dow Jones Industrial Average experienced its largest ever single-day drop in value (22.6 percent).
 The event, which was preceded by smaller drops in the prior week and similar drops in the Asian and European markets, became known as "Black Monday."
-Though the event had multiple factors, there were people who laid blame at American monetary policy and Baker's comments specifically.
-In a survey of monetary policy, economist Yōichi Funabashi summarized the role of Baker's comments in the panic:"...wait a minute.
+Though the event had multiple factors, some people laid blame on American monetary policy and Baker's comments specifically.
+In a survey of monetary policy, economist Yōichi Funabashi summarized the role of Baker's comments in the panic:

+"...wait a minute.
 If [Baker] is using it as a lever [to influence the Bundesbank] and we believe it won't work, there is no bottom.
 If he isn't using it as a lever, and he just actually wants the dollar to go down, then there is no stability.
-And if he isn't clear whether it is one or the other of those, then he doesn't understand his own system and his own business, and we'll have a problem of confidence."In the investigations after the crash conducted by the Brady Commission, Baker was accorded only a peripheral role in the crisis.
+And if he isn't clear whether it is one or the other of those, then he doesn't understand his own system and his own business, and we'll have a problem of confidence."

+In the investigations after the crash conducted by the Brady Commission, Baker was accorded only a peripheral role in the crisis.
 The use of specific computer technology, group psychology and somewhat inflated valuation of some stocks, all contributed to the crash as much or more than Baker's comments.

 Other

 During the Reagan administration, Baker also served on the Economic Policy Council, where he played an instrumental role in achieving the passage of the administration's tax and budget reform package in 1981.
-He also played a role in the development of the American Silver Eagle and American Gold Eagle coins, which both were released in 1986.
+He also played a role in the development of the American Silver Eagle and American Gold Eagle coins, which were released in 1986.

-Secretary of State (1989–1992)
+Secretary of state (1989–1992)

+Baker (left) speaks with Soviet Foreign Minister Eduard Shevardnadze (center) in the White House Cabinet Room on June 1, 1990.

+Baker (left) meets with Georgia's first post-independence president Eduard Shevardnadze in Tbilisi in 1992.

-President George H. W. Bush announced Baker as his choice for Secretary of State the day after his election victory.
+President George H. W. Bush announced Baker as his choice for secretary of state the day after his election victory.
 The Senate unanimously confirmed Baker on January 25, 1989.